 Because of the controversial nature of the FCC’s NPRM that would allow band sharing between DSRC and a possible future variant of 802.11n and/or 802.11ac, the Regulatory Standing Committee of the 802.11 working group created this DSRC Coexistence Tiger Team in August 2013 [12].
 The mission of this Tiger Team was to “work toward a document that would describe and quantify possible coexistence mechanisms between DSRC and extensions of the 802.11 base standard into the proposed UNII-4 band, if the FCC allows such band sharing in a future R&O.“[13] Because this is a group within the Regulatory Standing committee, it can take into account the regulatory issues described previously.

-Since IEEE is an open standards-defining organization, anyone has been able to participate in this activity, and to date the group has attracted a broad spectrum of participants from the automotive industry, 802.11/Wi-Fi chip and system vendors, and other stakeholders from government and industry.
+Since IEEE is an open standards-defining organization, anyone has been able to participate in this activity, and to date the group has attracted a broad spectrum of participants from the ITS industry, 802.11/Wi-Fi chip and system vendors, and other stakeholders from government and industry.

 Goals